The point of most businesses is to profitably sell the inventory they buy.

 As can be seen, sell through rate also increases over time.
 That’s why a “good” sell through rate is variable.

-Some products have or need a lower days sales in inventory (DSI).
+Some products have or need a lower inventory days (DSI).
 They have to be sold fast, and they have less time to sit on the shelf and wait for a buyer.
 That puts them at a disadvantage from a sell through perspective.
 But, from a carrying cost perspective, waiting around for non-perishable items to sell can damage profits.

 So, your sell through rate is low.
 What to do?